StuyPulse/team694.github.io/about/ec/index.md

 ### Director of Lab Operations and Safety <small>{{ site.data.ec.lab-ops.name }}</small>
 <div markdown="1" class="ec-description">
 {% if site.data.ec.lab-ops.photo %} <img src="{{ site.data.ec.lab-ops.photo }}" class="ec-photo" alt="Director of Lab Operations"> {% endif %}
 The Director of Lab Operations and Safety, at the highest level, is responsible for the smooth running of the team’s workspaces.
-He/She is responsible for keeping a detailed inventory of the tools and construction materials in the laboratory as well as a record of materials used in the construction of the robot.
+They are responsible for keeping a detailed inventory of the tools and construction materials in the laboratory as well as a record of materials used in the construction of the robot.
 The DoLOS is also responsible for ensuring that all necessary safety rules are observed in the lab during build season.
 The DoLOS will automatically be appointed Safety Captain at the competition and will be responsible for carrying out all duties therein.
 </div>

 ### Director of Procurement <small>{{ site.data.ec.procurement.name }}</small>